OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

     ![Screenshot of bot with signin card](Images/Exercise2-01.png)

+1. On the sign-in card, select **Sign in**.
+Microsoft Teams will display a popup dialog with the Azure AD login.
+Complete the login.

 1. Once sign-in ins complete, the bot will access profile information for the current user and write a message.

     ![Screenshot of bot with profile information message](Images/Exercise2-02.png)